Skip to main content

 Therapy

-Talk therapy can help with anxiety during menopause, too.
+Talk therapy can also help with anxiety during menopause.
 One of the best choices is cognitive behavioral therapy (CBT).
 CBT can help you understand your thoughts, feelings, and actions.
 It can help you learn how to manage anxiety symptoms in the moment.

 • Spend time outside.
 Time in nature can improve mood and reduce anxiety.
-In particular, being around “blue” and “green” spaces (like the ocean or forest) may help ease stress and promote relaxation.
+In particular, spending time in “blue” and “green” spaces (like the ocean or forest) may help ease stress and promote relaxation.

 • Get regular exercise.
-Moving your body can help to decrease anxiety and improve sleep.
-Exercise has many other health benefits, too.
+Moving your body can help decrease anxiety and improve sleep.
+Exercise also has many other health benefits for your heart, muscles, and brain.

 • Get enough sleep.
-Most adults need 7 to 9 hours of good-quality sleep every night to feel their best.
+Most adults need 7 to 9 hours of good-quality sleep each night to feel their best.
 When you don’t get enough sleep at night, it can make you feel sleepy, depressed, and anxious the next day.
+A consistent bedtime routine is a good place to start to improve your sleep during menopause

 • Eat a balanced diet.
 Eating nutritious foods may help keep anxiety under control.
-This means focusing on fruits and vegetables, healthy fats, protein, and other healthy foods.
+Focus on fruits, vegetables, healthy fats, protein, and other healthy foods.
+Foods with protein and complex carbs are especially helpful during menopause

 • Spend time with others.
 Spending time with friends and family can help with anxiety.
 Some people also benefit from joining a support group where they can share their menopause experiences with others.

 • Try mindfulness meditation.
 Mindfulness meditation is the practice of being in the moment.
 It often involves sitting still and focusing on your thoughts and feelings.
-There’s evidence that this type of meditation can be helpful for anxiety.
+There’s evidence that this type of meditation and other mind-body practices can be helpful for menopausal anxiety.

 • Practice yoga.
 Yoga is a practice where you use your body, breath, and mind.
 It can help with menopause symptoms, including anxiety.